sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 This guide describes how to secure communication between Sensu and the PostgreSQL event store using certificate authentication.
 When deploying Sensu for use outside of a local development environment, you should secure it using transport layer security (TLS).

-To learn how to secure communications between Sensu and its agents, read [Generate certificates for your Sensu installation][] and [Secure Sensu][1].
+To learn how to secure communications between Sensu and its agents, read [Generate certificates for your Sensu installation][3] and [Secure Sensu][1].

 {{% notice note %}}
 **NOTE**: This guide describes one option for securing communication between Sensu and PostgreSQL and is intended as a starting point.